vinkodlak/rigpro.consulting/src/pages/index.md

       future reference.

-      RIGPRO software coupled with a team of experienced consultants is a game changer with mitigating service company inefficiencies and providing operations run safely, with one goal in mind, to provide high quality data, on depth, with 100 percent operational efficiency.
+      RIGPRO software, coupled with a team of experienced consultants, is a game changer with mitigating service company inefficiencies and providing safe wireline operations, with one goal in mind; to provide high quality data, on depth, with 100 percent operational efficiency.
     image:
       altText: ALt3
       image: /img/Image-4.png